 Tips for the Best Boiled Corn on the Cob

-• Eat corn within 2 days of purchase.
-The longer corn sits in the refrigerator, the more it will lose its sweetness.
+• Eat corn within two days of purchase: The longer corn sits, the more it loses its fresh sweetness, so cook it soon after buying!

 cooked corn on a cob with butter on a plate